Utah's driving under the influence (DUI) statute 41-6a-502, prohibits operating a vehicle while the driver:

 For a driver who is 18 years old or younger at the time of arrest, the following suspension periods will be imposed for a first offense:

-Utah law provides for many different types of DUI-related charges including:
+Utah law provides for many different types of DUI-related charges and aggravating factors.

-A DUI conviction can result in serious penalties including incarceration, compensatory service, electronic home confinement, fines, screening, assessment, educational series, treatment, supervised probation, ignition interlock and license suspension.
-Learn more about the penalties for a DUI conviction in Utah.
+A DUI conviction can result in serious penalties including incarceration, compensatory service, electronic home confinement, fines, screening, assessment, educational series, treatment, supervised probation, ignition interlock, and license suspension.

 In some cases, your attorney can also fight to have the results excluded if the breath test machine was not properly maintained or calibrated.